-(This file is a compilation of reports from Sheila Havard, who writes each day about the experience of being in Kinshasa as part of the Project Muinda Election Observation Team.
-As each report comes in, it is added to the end of the file.
-This version extends to November 30.
-Election observation points are in bold.)
+This file is a compilation of reports from Sheila Havard, CFSC board member, who wrote each day about the experience of being in Kinshasa as part of the Project Muinda Election Observation Team.
+There are some added comments by other team members within the report.